John 12:32 "I will...draw ALL MEN unto me."

 Peter Pett’s Commentary - “‘Will draw all men to myself’.
 MEN OF EVERY TYPE AND RACE will be drawn to Him through the cross. it is therefore apparent that ‘all men’ here must indicate ALL TYPES AND RACES (compare Acts 2:17) This is thus the effectual drawing power of the Father (compare John 6:44 - “No man can come to me, except the Father which hath sent me draw him; andI will raise him up at the last day.”

-John Wesley - “ I will draw all men - GENTILES AS WELL AS JEWS.”
+John Wesley (another "free willer") - “ I will draw all men - GENTILES AS WELL AS JEWS.”

-Geneva Bible Study Notes - “Chrysostom and Theophylact say that this word "all" refers to ALL NATIONES; THAT IS, NOT ONLY TO THE JEWS."
+Geneva Bible Study Notes - “Chrysostom and Theophylact say that this word "all" refers to ALL NATIONS; THAT IS, NOT ONLY TO THE JEWS."

 The King James Bible is God’s infallible Book, and the doctrine of God’s election of His people before the foundation of the world unto salvation is the truth of Scripture.